jeelan-ds786/Detecting-User-Level-Depression-Using-Social-Network-Text-Analysis-/README.md

 ## 7) Tableau Visualization

   * Tableau dashboards are highly interactive, allowing users to explore data in a variety of ways.
 Users can zoom in and out of data, filter data, and create custom visualizations.
-This makes it easy to find the insights you're looking for.Tableau dashboards are secure, with a variety of security features to protect your data.
-You can control who has access to your dashboards, and you can encrypt your data to keep it safe.Here we created dashboard to analyse the Big5 traits among an network and a social metrics visualisation dashborad [click here](Tableau_visualization)
+This makes it easy to find the insights you're looking for.
+Tableau dashboards are secure, with a variety of security features to protect your data.
+You can control who has access to your dashboards, and you can encrypt your data to keep it safe.
+Here we created a dashboard to analyze the Big5 traits among a network and a social metrics visualization dashboard [click here](Tableau_visualization)
 <hr>

 ## Conclusion :